 “Optimus is pitched as a general-purpose robot, and I think we are very far away from a time when that will make sense,” Kernbaum said.
 “Possibly not in my lifetime.”

 Technology limitations are one reason behind the delay, according to Kernbaum.
-But a lack of demand is another, he said, especially when it’s easier to develop a robot that’s really good at performing one task, like picking strawberries, or to change a factory or logistics facility around to meet the needs of the robot.
+But a lack of demand is another, he said, especially when it’s easier to develop a robot that’s really good at performing one task, like picking strawberries, rather than change a factory or logistics facility to meet the needs of the robot.

 How Much Will the Tesla Robot Cost?